-Following the allocation of places to pupils who have a EHC Plan which names the school as appropriate provision, when there are more applications for places than there are places available, priority will be given in the following order:
+Following the allocation of places to pupils who have an Education, Health and Care (EHC) Plan which names the school as appropriate provision, when there are more applications for places than there are places available, priority will be given in the following order:

 - Children attending the following primary schools at the time of application: All Saints CEVA Primary School, Croyland Primary School, Earls Barton Primary School, Freeman’s Endowed CE Junior Academy, Little Harrowden Primary School, Our Lady’s Catholic Primary School, Park Junior School, Redwell Primary School, Warwick Academy, Wilby CEVA Primary School.